JeffersonLab/ersap-jana/README.md

 services into its own package.

-Orchestrators can then add a dependency on the data type package to send requests to the services, without downloading all the services implementation dependencies.
+Orchestrators can then add a dependency on the data type package to send requests to the services, without downloading all services implementation dependencies.

-So, if JANA team decides to use it's own data type then here will go code for that particular data type serialization, with defined mime-type.
+So, if JANA team decides to use its own data type then here will go code for that particular data type serialization, with defined mime-type.
 The local CmakeList.txt will creat an appropriate shared lib.